fmtoffolo/SeasonPremiere/README.md

  - ShowSearcher to get torrent data from Kickass.
  - Trakt.tv api to get shows data.
  - Various libraries like date.js, videoJS, jQuery.
  - Inspired by popcorn time, and used some of its code mostly for the subtitles encoding.
 But in the end I forced the encoding directly from opensubtitles so not much was used.
-I did used the already built nodewebkit distributions to have h264 support.
+I did use the already built nodewebkit distributions to have h264 support.

 ##How does it work?